Drug Wars (video game)

+Dell later said he had been inspired by a similar trading game that he had played, possibly the 1979 text-based BASIC game Taipan!.

 Gameplay

 The premise of the game is that the player is a drug dealer living in New York City.
-The player travels around the various parts such as Manhattan, The Bronx, and Brooklyn.
+The player travels around various neighborhoods such as Manhattan, The Bronx, and Brooklyn.
 The player also buys and sells various drugs such as Cocaine, Heroin, Acid, Weed, Speed, and Ludes.
 Traveling from one part of the city to another takes one day.
 The goal of the game is to make the most money in the given time of 30 days.

 The player begins with $2,000, 100 spaces in their trenchcoat, and no weapons.
-A player must deal with loan sharks who are useful because they provide the much needed initial capital investment, but charge a high interest rate and must be paid back quickly or the player loses the game.
+A player must deal with loan sharks who are useful because they provide the much-needed initial capital investment but charge a high interest rate and must be paid back quickly or the player loses the game.
 During the course of the game, the player can buy a gun or extra pocket space by randomly being offered those things during travel.
 In each part of the city, the player checks the prices, buys and sells drugs, and then travels to another part of the city.

 Other components include the police who are embodied in the character of Officer Hardass.
 During the game, Hardass and/or one or more of his deputies will randomly confront the player.
 The player has four choices: to get arrested, to run, to fight, or to keep dealing.
 Any choice risks injury to the player and after 10 shots the player dies and thus loses the game.
 In order to fight the police, the player must have a gun; some later versions have the number of deputies increase the odds of being shot (and, in some cases, the odds of hitting an officer) and the player's number of guns affect the odds of hitting an officer.
 If the player can kill Hardass and his deputies, a cash award will be earned.
 Random occurrences also occur during the game such as muggings, drug sales, increased drug prices, and the finding of drugs.

 After 30 days, the game ends.
-The final score is calculated by taking the players current amount of cash in millions and multiplying it by two to obtain a score out of 100.
+The final score is calculated by taking the player's current amount of cash in millions and multiplying it by two to obtain a score out of 100.
 For example, a player who finishes with $25,000,000 will have a final score of 50/100.
 If a player reaches $50,000,000, the maximum score of 100/100 will be attained and the player will have beaten the game.